Aniket10singh16/Image2Description/README.md

 Unlike conventional CNN‑RNN captioning pipelines, this system explicitly models **object relationships** using **Graph Convolutional Networks (GCNs)** and uses **Dual Multi‑Head Attention** to align visual relations with natural language.

-This work is based on the MSc project **“Mimic Human‑Level Understanding of Image”** (St. Xavier’s College, Kolkata, 2024).

 ---

 ## 🧠 Core Idea